LearnYouSomeComputer/Tools-For-Programming/13-Graphical-User-Interfaces-with-Qt.md

 A piece of paper with the word 'Coffee' written on it suddenly appears over the mug.
 You move your ~~hand~~ cursor slightly and the paper vanishes as mysteriously as it appeared.

-You take a moment to do some introspection, and discover you know how to *left-click* and *right-click*.
+You take a moment for some introspection, and discover you know how to *left-click* and *right-click*.
 Oh.
 Of course.

 You left-click the coffee mug.
 A dashed outline appears around it.
 Obviously.

 Maybe right-clicking works?
 You try, and a board appears below the mug.
 It looks like it's made out of a cafeteria tray.
-A list of words is written on it: 'Tip Over', 'Hurl through Window', 'Upend', ... and, at last, 'Sip'.
+A list of words is written on it: 'Tip Over', 'Hurl through Window', 'Upend'... and, at last, 'Sip'.
 You finally sip your coffee.
 It's gotten cold.
 Darn.

 Well, time for a change of scenery.
 You lift your cursor to the heavens, where another strip of cafeteria tray material hovers.
 You select 'View', then 'Outdoors' from the board that appears.

 Without warning, you're dumped into the middle of a field.
 After the dizziness subsides, you look around.
 Where are you?
 What is happening?
 Why can't things just go back to being text on a screen?

 You would scream, but you have no menu entry for that.

 ### Takeaways

 - Experiment with Qt to build Graphical User Interfaces
+- Learn a bit about how large libraries and projects are organized
 - Appreciate the simplicity of programming Command Line Interface applications.

 ## Walkthrough